 The happy chemicals antidote

-Like you have probably noticed by now, the secrets to boosting the four ‘happy chemicals‘ lie in eating and living healthy:
+Like you have probably noticed, the secrets to boosting the four ‘happy chemicals‘ lie in eating well and living a healthy lifestyle.

 - eat plenty of vegetables and fruits